oduwsdl/odusci-etd-template/README.md

 Welcome to the LaTeX Electronic Thesis and Dissertation (ETD) template for the College of Sciences at Old Dominion University.
 This template is designed to assist students in formatting their theses and dissertations according to the guidelines provided by the university.
 Those using this template must still abide by the guidelines and formatting requirements found in the [ODU Guide for Preparation of Theses and Dissertations](https://www.odu.edu/graduateschool/thesis-dissertation-preparation-submission) ([PDF](https://www.odu.edu/sites/default/files/2024/documents/thesis-dissertation-guide-03-2024.pdf), last updated March 2024).

+Note that using this template removes the requirement that you submit a "journal model" with your thesis or dissertation, as noted on the College of Sciences [Check-in Sheet](https://www.odu.edu/sites/default/files/documents/check-in.pdf).
+You just need to check the box on the form that you have used the LaTex template.

 ## Before You Begin

 - Please refrain from altering the spacing on any of the pages, as it is specified according to the guidelines provided by the College of Science.